ArdOnat/VestelFoodProject/README.md

 # VestelFoodProject

-A iOS application that displays monthly food menu of Vestel.

-A iOS application that displays monthly food menu of Vestel.
+An iOS application that displays monthly food menu of Vestel.

 # What I Learned